 Special Education – The Special Ed.
 Program is consistent with Ethiopia’s "Education for All" and designed to address the fact that only 1% of children identified with special needs actually attend school.
 The program’s objective is to develop the full intellectual, emotional and motor potential of children with special needs, so that they can become productive members of their communities.

-Curriculum Plus - In addition to the national Curriculum, Lebawi students study the Ge’ez and German languages, attend a formal Creative Practice course, participate in entrepreneurship workshops, and are expected to complete a senior year leadership seminar.
+Curriculum Plus - In addition to the national Curriculum, Lebawi students study the Ge’ez language, attend a formal Creative Practice course, participate in entrepreneurship workshops, and are expected to complete a senior year leadership seminar.

 Evening with Lebawian - An Evening with Lebawian is a monthly program designed to provide an opportunity for students to share poems, plays, pros and other demonstration of creative talents to the school community.